1. Find a family friendly mission group.

-Did you know that hundreds of short-term teams allow (or are even created entirely for) families to serve together?
+Did you know that hundreds of short-term teams allow (or are even created entirely for) families to serve on mission trips together?
 Try a search on http://www.shorttermmissions.com/search.
-Then, refine the results by checking the box “Families” (under “Participant & Group”).
+Then, refine the results by checking the box “Families” (under “Group or Individual”).
 That will limit your search to opportunities that allow a whole family to participate.

-Groups that offer trips that are especially family-friendly include:
+Groups that offer mission trips specifically for families include:

 - Adventures in Missions (U.S. and international destinations)